Kyubyong/g2p/README.md

     text = "I am an activationist."
     print(g2p(text))
     >>>[u'AY1', u'M', ' ', u'AE1', u'N', ' ', u'AE2', u'K', u'T', u'AH0', u'V', u'EY1', u'SH', u'AH0', u'N', u'IH0', u'S', u'T']

+If you need to convert lots of texts, you can use the global tf session.

+    import g2p_en as g2p

+    with g2p.Session():
+        phs = [g2p.g2p(text) for text in texts]

 May, 2018.